xiix0/scam/README.md

-Good news from afar can bring you a welcome visitor.
+If you think last Tuesday was a drag, wait till you see what happens tomorrow!